October 22, 2025

 “If a member of our community college community reports a crime to us and later it’s determined that the elements of the crime were not met then that would be considered an unfounded crime,” said Mike Jensen, RSCCD Chief of Campus Safety regarding the incredible news from this report.

 According to the U.S. Department of Education, a crime is deemed “unfounded” if a reported crime is investigated by law enforcement authorities and found to be false or baseless, meaning that the crime did not occur or was never attempted.
-Only sworn or commissioned law enforcement personnel may unfound a crime.
+Only sworn or commissioned law enforcement personnel may deem a crime unfounded.

 The report reveals low crime rates across RSCCD’s facilities, with no murders, rapes or arsons reported in 2024, and a significant reduction in property crimes compared to previous years.